 The Company is dedicated to rigorous and detailed measurement of results.
-Since 2009, the Company has accumulated 100 million pre-program and post-program survey data points.
+Since 2009, the Company has accumulated over 500 million program relevant survey data points.
 This allows the Company to report with confidence that the Company is delivering real life change for the ultrapoor.